Chinese in Northwest America Research Committee (CINARC)

 Ah King's rules for contract laborers

 The legendary Ah King (Ng Hock Moy) made his name as the only Chinese-American vendor for the 1909 AYPE (Alaska-Yukon-Pacific Exposition.
 Although he died mysteriously in 1915, his son continued the labor contracting business under the name of the Ah King Company, also known as Ken Chung Lung & Co. 乾昌隆.
 The bilingual pamphlet shown here. detailing rules for workers and dated to the 1920s, cannot have been read or understood by the average worker, who was likely to be illiterate in both English and Chinese.
 It must have been intended as a reminder to supervisors and as a legal basis for disciplinary action.
 The document emphasizes that laborers were expected to work hard and that they would get little or no protection in the event of illness, accident, or labor disputes.
-For more on Ah King's businesses, click here
+For more on Ah King's businesses, click here.

 Rules for cannery workers, Ah King Co, 1920s.
 Editors' photo, from Wing Luke Museum, Seattle.